 Are you tortured by allergies?
-Do you correlate your struggles with outdoor causes?
-If so, you could be overlooking the true culprit.
+Do you correlate your struggles with outdoor triggers?
+If so, you could be overlooking the real culprit.
 Indoor allergens—specifically dust mites—are likely at fault for poor indoor air quality in your home causing troublesome illnesses such as runny noses, itchy eyes and even respiratory issues such as bronchitis and asthma.
 So if you’re remaining indoors when pollen and mold are high, you could actually be making your problems worse.

 The typical sources of indoor allergens are: